prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

 This shows that Ireland is better disposed to car brands from USA (mostly Ford in this dataset), Japan and the Czech Republic (all Skoda).

 It also shows that **there appears to be a bias against French cars in Ireland**.
-The line in the centre of the french boxplot shows that the median Irish vote is 1.5 less than the Europe-wide overall score.
+The line in the centre of the French boxplot shows that the median Irish vote is 1.5 less than the Europe-wide overall score.

 ##### ...and how about the four powerhouses of car brands in Europe?
 (France, Germany, Italy & UK)

 This is a slightly monstrous chart but if you followed the earlier ones this should be understandable.
-It shows how jury members from these 4 countries voted for the car brands of different countries.
+It shows how jury members from these 4 countries voted for the car brands of various countries.

 ![image3]({{ site.baseurl }}/images/150518_COTY_image3.png)